50+ Spring Boot Interview Questions 2025: Auto-Configuration, REST APIs & Data JPA

 }

-No. Spring's @Transactional uses proxies.
-When you call a method within the same class, you bypass the proxy - the annotation has no effect.
-This is a common bug.
+This is a classic interview question that tests your understanding of Spring's proxy mechanism.
+Spring's @Transactional uses proxies—when you call a method within the same class, you bypass the proxy and the annotation has no effect.
+This is a common bug that catches many developers.

 @Service